 SAVING THE DUNES SAGEBRUSH LIZARD

 Appearances can be deceiving.
-At first glance, you'd never think the rolling white sand dunes of southeastern New Mexico and west Texas held the largest stand of oak in the country.
-The region's shinnery oaks are only four or five feet high, but they provide food, shade and a breeding ground for the small, brown dunes sagebrush lizard — otherwise known as the sand dune lizard.
-Under the shade of these oak trees, the dunes sagebrush lizard buries itself in the cool, white sand, avoiding predators and regulating its body temperature.
-But when it comes to oil and gas development and livestock grazing, there's nowhere for the lizard to hide.
+At first glance you'd never think the rolling white sand dunes of southeastern New Mexico and west Texas held the largest stand of oak in the country.
+The region’s shinnery oaks are only 4 or 5 feet high, but they provide food, shade, and a breeding ground for small, brown dunes sagebrush lizards — otherwise known as sand dune lizards.
+Under the shade of these oak trees, dunes sagebrush lizards bury themselves in the cool, white sand, avoiding predators and regulating their body temperature.

 BACKGROUND

+These lizards’ sand dune habitat includes part of the Permian Basin, which has been one of world’s fastest-growing oil and gas fields.
 Controlled studies have found that relatively small numbers of oil and gas wells have dramatically lowered dunes sagebrush lizard populations.
 With oil and gas development rapidly increasing on federal lands, these lizards have suffered dramatically.
-Their habitat loss is compounded by efforts of ranchers to remove shinnery oak — which is toxic to cattle — by using an herbicide spray.

 OUR CAMPAIGN